Pension Schemes Act 2021

 Other measures in the Act include provisions relating to collective money purchase schemes, ESG investing, pensions dashboards and a consultation on a defined benefit code of practice.
 We will issue further guidance on these issues in future articles.

 Moral Hazard Powers – a recap

-TPR’s moral hazard powers were introduced in the Pension Act 2004.
+The Pensions Regulator’s moral hazard powers were introduced in the Pension Act 2004.
 These powers were designed to address the failure of individuals or companies to properly fund pension schemes of fail to safeguard assets.
 The two main powers are Financial Support Directions (“FSD”) and Contribution Notices (“CN”).

 FSDs can be issued to companies within a group where one or more of those companies participate in a defined benefit scheme and the company or companies in question are unable to meet their funding obligations.
 The effect of the FSD will be the requirement for one or more of the other companies in the wider group to step in and meet these liabilities, usually over a period of time.

 A CN can be issued against a company or an individual and this usually will require the target to top up some or all of a deficit in an underfunded defined benefit pension scheme.
 A CN will generally be issued where the target was a party to an action, series of actions or inaction, the main purpose of which was to eliminate or reduce a debt due to the scheme from the employer.

 Many pensions professionals consider these existing powers, when used correctly, give The Pensions Regulator a wide ranging discretion to effectively police pension schemes, but the Pension Schemes Act nevertheless includes a new range of offences relating to pension schemes.

 Pension Schemes Act – the new Moral Hazard powers